 any of various scombroid fishes; esp., an edible fish (Scomber scombrus) of the North Atlantic, that has a greenish, blue-striped back and a silvery belly

 Origin of mackerelMiddle English makerel from Old French maquerel from uncertain or unknown; perhaps

-- Any of several widely distributed marine fishes of the family Scombridae, especially the Atlantic mackerel (Scomber scombrus), an important food fish having dark wavy bars on the back and a silvery belly.
+- Any of various marine fishes of the family Scombridae, especially Scomber scombrus of the North Atlantic Ocean, a predatory food fish having dark wavy bars on the back and a silvery belly.

 - Any of various similar fishes, such as the horse mackerels.

 Origin of mackerelMiddle English makerel from Old French maquerel